ryan0/OOGL/README.md

 Resouces
 ========
-OOGL uses GLEW and SOIL
+OOGL uses the libraries GLEW and SOIL